wvanderwey/ROP/Tutorial-(based-on-one-sample).md

-More details about additional options and strategies of the ROP are available [here](https://github.com/smangul1/rop/wiki/Additional-options)

-The ropOut directory now contains the output of ROP.
-The structure of the output is explained [here](https://github.com/smangul1/rop/wiki/ROP-output-details)
+The `/ropOut/` directory now contains the output of ROP.

-After running the ROP output is saved in a single directory (specified as a second command line argument).
-After running ROP in the previous section, output was saved in the ropOut directory.

 To navigate to the ropOut directory use this command

 ```
 cd /tutorial/ropOut/
 ```

-The directory contains individual directions for each individual analysis.
-For example there is a separate directory with the analysis of the antibody repertoire.
+The directory contains individual directions for each types of the ROP analysis.
+The structure of the ROP output is explained [here](https://github.com/smangul1/rop/wiki/ROP-output-details)

 #Genomic profile of RNA-Seq

+The ROP pipeline consist of two optional modules to characterize the mapped reads.
+To activate the genomic profile module, use --gprofile option.
+To activate the genomic profile module, use --rprofile option.
+Make sure to provide the mapped reads in .bam format.
+TO download the mapped reads in .bam format use this command

 ```
 sampleName,nTotalMapped,nJunction,nCDS,nUTR3,nUTR5,nUTR_,nIntron,nIntergenic,nDeep,nMT,nMultiMapped